-The Northern Province has extensive forestry plantations in the Louis Trichardt and Tzaneen districts.
+Extensive forestry plantations are found in the Louis Trichardt and Tzaneen districts.
 Plantations of hard woods for furniture manufacturing have also been established.

-Many of the rural people practise subsistence agriculture.
+Many of the rural people practise subsistence farming.

 The northern and eastern parts of this summer-rainfall region are subtropical with hot humid summers and mist in the mountainous parts.
 Winter throughout the province is mild and mostly frost-free.